 World time zones are defined as an offset from Universal Time (GMT).
 It is common for many servers and data loggers to use GMT as their official time, even when they are not located within the GMT time zone.
-The default value for this field is -7 (Mountain Standard offset here.
+The default value for this field is -7 (Mountain Standard Time).
+For convenience, the time can be converted to local standard time by entering the offset here.
 This manual cannot include the UTC Offset for all parts of the world, but the offset for GMT time and the four major US Time zones are listed here.